Motion Sickness on Discovery Princess: What to Expect and How to Prepare

 Already on Discovery Princess and feeling sick?

 Princess Cruises ships typically stock Bonine and Dramamine at the onboard pharmacy or medical center.
-Scopolamine patches and wristbands should be brought from home.
+Scopolamine patches and wristbands should be brought from home, and anything you take is a question for a pharmacist or doctor first.
+The wristbands are the item on that list where the trials genuinely disagree: see the verdict on acupressure wristbands.

 How Discovery Princess Compares to Its Sister Ships

-Discovery Princess shares its Royal Class-class design with Sun Princess.
+Discovery Princess shares its Royal Class design with Royal Princess and Majestic Princess.
 Sister ships in the same class usually share hull design, gross tonnage, and stabilizer technology, so motion experiences are broadly similar across them.
 Where they differ is itinerary - one sister ship may run Caribbean year-round while another spends the winter in the Mediterranean.
 If your preferred sister ship is on a rougher itinerary, motion can feel meaningfully worse despite the identical engineering.

 Best Time of Year to Sail Discovery Princess